sonic-net/SONiC/doc/acl/egress-acl-bug-fix-description.md

         table_attrs.push_back(attr);
     }

-This restriction shall be moved so L4 port ACL range can be both supported on both direction.
+This restriction shall be removed so L4 port ACL range can be both supported on both direction.

-## 2. Have AclRuleMirror to support both ingress and egress mirror action
+### 2. Have AclRuleMirror to support both ingress and egress mirror action

 SAI defined two different action for ingress mirror and egress mirror.